sriharshach/javanotes/Introduction-Concepts.md

 }
 ```
+Below points makes a class as immutable
+* The instance variable of the class is final i.e. we cannot change the value of it after creating an object.
+* The class is final so we cannot create the subclass.
+* There is no setter methods i.e. we have no option to change the value of the instance variable.

 final vs immutable
 final means that you can't change the object's reference to point to another reference.
 Where immutable means that actual object's value can't be changed, but you can change its reference to another one.